Uterine Fibroids: For Researchers and Health Care Providers

 Information about Uterine Fibroid Research

 - Management of Uterine Fibroids: An Update of the Evidence (July 2007)

-The Agency for Healthcare Research and Quality developed the Fibroid Registry for Outcomes and Data (The FIBROID Registry) to assess changes in symptom severity and health-related quality of life among women who had undergone UAE to treat fibroids.
+This registry, developed by AHRQ, was used to assess changes in symptom severity and health-related quality of life among women who had undergone UAE to treat fibroids.
 The Registry began in 2000 and enrolled more than 2,100 eligible women.
 Researchers found that symptoms and quality-of-life measures improved at 12 months after UAE and that 80% of the women were satisfied with the outcomes.
 Fewer than 3% of women required a hysterectomy within 12 months of having UAE.

 Please note: Links to organizations and information included on this page do not indicate endorsement from the NICHD, NIH, or HHS.